LLark: A Multimodal Instruction-Following Language Model for Music: Additional Results

-We provide a set of these linguistic captioning metrics in Table \ref{tab:linguistic-captioning-metrics}, along with some additional experimental results which we believe demonstrate why these metrics may be misleading for music captioning.
-Table \ref{tab:linguistic-captioning-metrics} shows a set of common linguistic captioning metrics for both datasets in our captioning study which include ground truth captions (FMA does not contain ground truth captions; our MusicNet captions are generated by \texttt{GPT-3.5-turbo} using the provided metadata and the precise note-leve MIDI data for each track in MusicNet).
-In addition to the captions for all models in our original study (human evaluation of these results is discussed in Section \ref{sec:music-captioning-results}), we also provide a second set of results for \modelname{} using the prompt from our instruction-following study (Section \ref{sec:instruction-following-supplementary}): ``Give a short summary of the provided audio''; Table \ref{tab:linguistic-captioning-metrics} thus contains two entries for the same \modelname{} model, but using different prompts to elicit captions.
+Table \ref{tab:linguistic-captioning-metrics} shows a set of common linguistic captioning metrics for both datasets in our captioning study which include ground truth captions (FMA does not contain ground truth captions; our MusicNet captions are generated by \texttt{GPT-3.5-turbo} using the provided metadata and the precise note-level MIDI data for each track in MusicNet).
+In addition to the captions for all models in our original study (human evaluation of these results is discussed in Section \ref{sec:music-captioning-results}), we also provide a second set of results for \modelname{} using the prompt from our instruction-following study (Section \ref{sec:instruction-following-supplementary}): ``Give a short summary of the provided audio''; Table \ref{tab:linguistic-captioning-metrics} thus contains two entries for the same \modelname{} model with identical parameters, but using different prompts to elicit captions.

 Table \ref{tab:linguistic-captioning-metrics} demonstrates several interesting results.
 To interpret these results, we remind the reader that the MusicCaps captions tend to be short, informal, no more than a few sentences, and formulaic (they typically describe (1) the main aspects of a clip, (2) the audio quality, and (3) where such a song might be heard).
 In contrast, our MusicNet captions tend to be long (2-3 paragraphs), more formal, and focused explicitly on musical qualities (which instruments play, how they interact, compositional aspects of the music, etc.).